StevenButtifint/ai-photo-organiser/README.md

   - JavaScript
   - HTML
   - CSS

 - Back End
   - Python
   - TODO [libs, models]

 ### What I Learned
-- How to use the Electron Framework to create a desktop application using HTML, CSS and Javascript.
+- How to use the Electron Framework to create a desktop application UI using HTML, CSS and Javascript.
-- How to run backend python functions on separate processes using the spawn
+- How to run backend python functions on separate background threads.

 ---